sharmavins23/Binary-Decoder/README.md

 tested and implemented here, but the main portions tested are the seven segment displays, eight DIP switches, and their corresponding LEDs.

-## LCD Display Documentation Fixes
+## Seven Segment LED Display Documentation Fixes

-The original documentation for the LCD output can be found [here](https://numato.com/docs/mimas-artix-7-fpga-development-board-with-ddr-sdram-and-gigabit-ethernet/#7segment-led-display-4).
+The original documentation for the 7 Segment LED output can be found [here](https://numato.com/docs/mimas-artix-7-fpga-development-board-with-ddr-sdram-and-gigabit-ethernet/#7segment-led-display-4).

-As seen, the original documentation is fairly incomplete, so the following section shall be dedicated to documenting the LCD screen functionality of the Mimas A7 Artix 7 FPGA.
+As seen, the original documentation is fairly incomplete, so the following section shall be dedicated to documenting the 7seg screen functionality of the Mimas A7 Artix 7 FPGA.
 While not tested on revision 2 or previous versions of the development board, it is assumed that the other versions of the board function similarly to those listed in this documentation.